Meeting Times [מוֹעֵד H4150] – (Seasons)

 • Zeman Mattan Torateinu, or The Time of the Giving of our Torah.
 Fifty days after celebrating Pesach and leaving Egypt the Hebrews arrived Mt.
 Sinai and there received the Ten Commandments.

 The Historical Patterns

 Fifty days after celebrating Passover and leaving Egypt, Moses and all the children of Israel came to Mt.
 Sinai.
-It was there that Moses received straight from God’s own hand the Covenant, the Ten Commandments, and all the laws that were to govern God’s people forever.
+It was there that Moses received straight from Yahweh’s own hand the Covenant, called the Ten Commandments, which in reality was a Marriage Ketubah, a Marriage Covenant between husband and bride.
 This is called the first Shavuot.

 According to tradition, Shavuot is the day that Enoch, one of the patriarchs, was born and the day that Enoch was also translated [raptured] to be with Yahweh (Genesis 5), Moses received the Law on Mt.
 Sinai in the wilderness and the nation Israel was born (Exodus 19-20), the day Boaz took Ruth to be his bride, and the day that King David was born and died.

 The Book of Ruth is read on Shavuot in both Jewish synagogues and Messianic churches.
 After the death of her husband Naomi travels to Moab.
 When she decides to return to the land of Israel she is accompanied by Ruth, a gentile woman who has sworn never to leave her.
 Once back in Bethlehem Boaz falls in love with Ruth and marries her, redeeming Naomi’s land and position according to the law.
 (Leviticus 25:25; Deuteronomy 25:5-6).